AngeloAntona/MiniLabSynth/README.md

 * **Login** &rarr; allows you to access the login menu.

 * **DB interaction** &rarr; is the section in which the user can:
-    - left click on ↓ &rarr use one of the previously saved plugins.
+    - left click on ↓ &rarr; use one of the previously saved plugins.
-    - right click on X &rarr delete one of the previously saved plugins.
+    - right click on X &rarr; delete one of the previously saved plugins.
-    - left click on ↑ &rarr save a new plugin.
+    - left click on ↑ &rarr; save a new plugin.

 ## Audio Chain